 Stage the apartmentStage the apartment

 Home staging isn’t just for high-end properties.
 It can also pay off if your place is worth less than a million.
-If you can get the apartment empty, staging is the best option as it allows buyers to visualize how space can be used and make it look like it needs less work than it does.
+If you can get the apartment empty, staging is the best option as it allows buyers to visualize how space can be used and make it look like it needs less work.
 Also, empty apartments feel smaller than they are.

 Know the market and the buyersKnow the market and the buyers

 Expect some tough negotiations with potential buyers once you do attract some interest.
 They’ll be sure to point out any flaws and possibly ask for repairs or contingencies as part of the deal.
 It’s up to you whether you decline or concede to their demands.

 Selling your home ‘as-is’ might be a decent plan.
-You’ll better handle negotiations if you know the market, both across NYC and your neighborhood.
+You’ll better handle negotiations if you know the market across NYC and your neighborhood.
 The same goes for understanding the buyers, what they’re looking for, and how long they’ve been seeking.
 A good sales agent will know how to handle this step, so don’t try and sell without one if you want the best chance of success.